My current research projects attempt to understand the following questions:

 How does the racial identity of a potential interaction partner affect potential interracial interactions?

-Dr. Daryl Wout and I are also conducting research with similar DVs in the racial domain.
-Across three studies, we will investigate how Asian Americans experience intraminority safety when faced with the prospect of interacting with another racial minority group (Blacks, Hispanics) or Whites.
-We are currently collecting data for a study with Asian-American participants, and are also planning a follow up study with Black participants.
-In parallel, these Black participants would be faced with the prospect of interacting with another racial minority group (Asian-Americans, Hispanics) or Whites.
+Dr. Daryl Wout and I are also conducting research with similar social identity and interaction outcome DVs in the racial domain.
+We have data for pilot studies with Asian-American participants and Black participants.
+The study with Asian-American participants investigated how Asian Americans experienced intraminority safety when faced with the prospect of interacting with another racial minority group (Blacks, Hispanics) or with Whites.
+In parallel to the study with Asian-American participants, in another study, we also investigated how Black participants experienced intraminority safety when faced with the prospect of interacting with another racial minority group (Asian-Americans, Hispanics) or with Whites.
+We are currently conducting data analyses and planning follow-up studies.

 How do articles published in major psychological journals include or discuss disability?

-I and some other members of the Disability Advocacy and Research Network (DARN) are researching how disability is either discussed or mentioned in articles published in major psychological journals (JPSP, PSPB, SPPS).
-We will present our results at the 2025 SPSSI conference.
-In preperation for this, I will be helping with some of the coding, during the middle of May to the middle of June.
+Members of the Disability Advocacy and Research Network (DARN) and I are researching how disability is either discussed or mentioned in articles published in major psychological journals (JPSP, PSPB, SPPS).
+We are preparing our manuscript, which we are planning to submit to SPSS by the first half of October.

 How can intraminority relations between White disabled people and nondisabled racial minorities be improved?

-With Dr. Kara Ayers and Dr. Lakeya McGill, I am also working on a review article on how to improve assessment and treatment of White disabled patients’ pain.
-Specifically, the review will focus on how healthcare providers perceive pain among White disabled people, with a focus on how institutional factors influence and interact with group and interpersonal factors, and contribute to providers misperceiving or undertreating White disabled patients’ pain.
-We will also discuss how White disabled patients’ pain might be perceived similarly or differently to nondisabled and disabled racial minority patients by providers in the healthcare system.
-A full draft of this manuscript has been written and we are currently conducting an internal review of the draft.
+With Drs.
+Lakeya McGill, Shanna Kattari, and Mark Vorensky, I am also working on a review article on suggestions for improving the assessment and treatment of pain that disabled patients are experiencing.
+Specifically, the review will focus on how healthcare providers perceive pain among disabled people, with a focus on how institutional factors influence and interact with group and interpersonal factors, and contribute to providers misperceiving or undertreating pain in disabled patients.
+A full draft of this manuscript has been written.
+We are currently conducting an internal review of the draft.